-contribution cannot pass 'first principles' test and be secured under a traditional planning agreement then it is not satisfactory to request direct financial contribution under the more general S69 provision. tests in circular 12/1996 on planning agreements. • More emphasis should be placed on considering options where developers can assist in delivering council services rather than be asked to directly finance them. consultation was to Note comments. • Prior to preparing amendments on the SPG it would be worthwhile establishing a CDA Working Party between WLC and CDA developers.
-The working Party would be formalised and meet on a regular basis to ensure that a momentum is built behind the team's objectives. l Consider whether formal arrangements are necessary.
+contribution cannot pass 'first principles' test and be secured under a traditional planning agreement then it is not satisfactory to request direct financial contribution under the more general S69 provision. tests in circular 12/1996 on planning agreements. • More emphasis should be placed on considering options where developers can assist in delivering council services rather than be asked to directly finance them.
+The purpose of the consultation was to explore innovative approaches to delivering a travel plan co-ordinating service.
+Note comments. • Prior to preparing amendments on the SPG it would be worthwhile establishing a CDA Working Party between WLC and CDA developers.
+The working Party would be formalised and meet on a regular basis to ensure that a momentum is built behind the team's objectives.
+Informal discussions have taken place and further discussion will be necessary.
+The council will consider if formalised arrangements are necessary.
+Consider whether formal arrangements are necessary.
 Walker Group 7 th November 2008 • It is difficult to reconcile the position of WLC to continue to seek contributions through revised SPG when the Reporters have recommended deletion of the policies which would have justified the contributions in question.
-WLC has failed to understand the purpose of SPG or significance of contributions sought under S75 and S69. reporters have indicated that the council could seek to use general powers.
-Voluntary Note comments.
+WLC has failed to understand the purpose of SPG or significance of contributions sought under S75 and S69.
+Scottish Government reporters have indicated that the council could seek to use general powers.
+Voluntary agreements under s69 do not need to satisfy the tests outlined in circular 12/1996 on planning agreements.
+Note comments.

-Given the recommendation of the Reporters to delete any policy context for seeking contributions towards travel plan co-ordinator, WLC should delete the SPG in question since no revision can legitimise an unjustified contribution. development industry during these difficult times, it is proposed travel co-ordinator for all planning applications -- -- --- ---
+Given the recommendation of the Reporters to delete any policy context for seeking contributions towards travel plan co-ordinator, WLC should delete the SPG in question since no revision can legitimise an unjustified contribution. development industry during these difficult times, it is proposed travel co-ordinator for all planning applications -- --- --- ---